Irrelon/irrelon-sockets/readme.md

 ```

 # Encoding and Compression
-Under the hood the library keeps track of
+Under the hood the library keeps track of command strings and encodes them to binary representations rather than sending the entire string.
+Other compression techniques may also be employed.

+# API Reference
+Client.send(`data`)